News | Sign Up | A LEVER FOR SCALE

 Young Children in Low-Income Households: Declining

-Approximately 32% (16,000) of the state’s children 0-8 live in households below 200% of the Federal Poverty Level (2022).
-This number represents a decrease from 35% (19,000) in 2017.1
+Approximately 32 percent (16,000) of the state’s children 0-8 live in households below 200 percent of the Federal Poverty Level (2022).
+This number represents a decrease from 35 percent (19,000) in 2017.1

 Racial Disparity Among Young Children Living in Low-Income Households: High

-Black, Hispanic/Latino, and/or Native children aged 0-8 are significantly more likely to be living in households below 200% of the Federal Poverty Level than are Asian and non-Hispanic White children2, however, precise disaggregated data for race in such a small age cohort are not considered reliable for states with small populations, such as Vermont.
+Black, Hispanic/Latino, and/or Native children aged 0-8 are significantly more likely to be living in households below 200 percent of the Federal Poverty Level than are Asian and non-Hispanic White children2, however, precise disaggregated data for race in such a small age cohort are not considered reliable for states with small populations, such as Vermont.

 (NOTE: Selecting for age 0-8, state, and race can yield small cell sizes that can make percentages less accurate.
 Bars marked with S indicate data with extremely small cell sizes, which is not displayed.
 Bars marked with C should be interpreted with caution.
 Though the cell sizes are larger, they still fall below a threshold of reliability.)